 Students in grades 5-8 experiment with rhythm and create their own syncopated and non-syncopated rhythms using their hands, feet, simple rhythm instruments and/or an online interactive featuring animal sounds.

-Find 29 curriculum units in total.
-These three are perfect for teaching visual arts and social studies.
+36 units and guides, many perfect for teaching visual arts and social studies.

 Lessons for elementary and secondary teachers to prompt classroom discussion and learning of the history of Impressionist painting.

 - Landscapes, Classical to Modern (Education at the Getty)